-It shows all file types associated to the installation.
-File types are: screenshot, channel plan, datalogger, DiSEqC commands, data capture, signal monitoring, services databases and antennas.
+It shows all types of data files in the selected installation.
+These can be: screenshots, channel plans, dataloggers, DiSeqC commands, data captures, signal monitoring, service databases and antennas.

 To move along this file list move the joystick up or down.